polterguy/polterguy.github.io/documentation/magic/components/tasks/index.md

 by some future event, facilitating for _"Business Process Workflows"_ - In addition to scheduling your tasks to be executed at some specific date and time in the future, and/or in a repeating fashion.

+## Internals

+The task scheduler will persist your tasks into its Magic's database in the table called _"tasks"_, in addition to your _"task\_due"_ table for schedules.
+This implies that even if your server for some reasons _"drops"_, and/or is rebooted, the tasks will automatically be re-scheduled as your server restarts.
+Refer to [this article](/tutorials/task-scheduler/) for more details about how the task scheduler works.

 * [Back to middleware documentation](/documentation/magic/)
 * [Back to main documentation](/documentation/)